CounterpartyXCP/Documentation/UI/CLI.md

 CLI (and API).

 * --source = the source address
-* --order-match-id = the concatenation of the hashes of the two transactions which compose the order match
+* --order-match-id = the underscore-separated concatenation of the hashes of the two transactions which compose the order match
 * --fee = the exact BTC fee to be paid to miners

 <!-- _)(*&_)#$ markdown bull -->

     btcpay --source=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns \
-    --order-match-id=092f15d36786136c4d868c33356ec3c9b5a0c77de54ed0e96a8dbdd8af160c23
+    --order-match-id=092f15d36786136c4d868c3335_6ec3c9b5a0c77de54ed0e96a8dbdd8af160c23

 Order Match ID can be obtained with the `pending` command.
-The source address of BTC sell has 20 blocks (or approximately 200 minutes) after his offer has been matched) to send BTC to fund his side of transaction.
+The source address of BTC sell has 20 blocks (or approximately 200 minutes) after his offer has been matched) to send BTC to fund his side of transaction, but should wait for the order-matching transaction to receive several confirmations because BTC cannot be escrowed by the Counterparty protocol.

 Use the `pending` command to display own DEx order matches that require BTCpay and make sure you use the correct `source` address to fund each pending BTCpay.

 Issuance
 ------------------------